shakfu/py-js/README.md

 [pktpy]    | max-sdk    | c++    | uses the [pocketpy](https://github.com/blueloveTH/pocketpy) single-header c++ library
 [mpy] [2]  | max-sdk    | c      | a proof-of-concept embedding [micropython](https://github.com/micropython/micropython)

-[2] `mpy` is not enabled by default since it is still in early stages and requires a download of its source.
+[2] `mpy` is not enabled by default since it is still in early stages and more of a proof-of-concept to embed micropython in an external.
 To build it use the `-DBUILD_MICROPYTHON_EXTERNAL` option with cmake.

 **ZeroMQ-related Externals**